Spokane to Glacier Road Trip: 5-Day Adventure

 Swirl from the main road and drive into the lakeside city of Coeur d’Alene to see a different side of Idaho.
 Sandy beaches and secluded hikes galore are eager to seduce you and inspire to change your course and explore more of the natural and cultural landmarks of the city.

-For those who’d rather stay focused on their initial Spokane – Glacier road trip itinerary, Coeur d’Alene is simply a gorgeous place with the eye-catching scenery to feast your eyes on while driving by.
+For those who’d rather stay focused on their initial Spokane – Glacier road trip itinerary, Coeur d’Alene is simply a gorgeous place with impressive scenery to feast your eyes on while driving by.

 Reasons to visit Lake Mary Ronan, Montana - Roads and Destinations